albertwujj/albertwujj.github.io/_posts/2019-05-20-Tweeting-towards-the-infinite-potential-of-humans-3.md

 By far the biggest difference in people is their open-mindedness/shyness

+It's so hard to convince anyone of anything.

+In the ideal world everyone discusses with each other until they each agree to their individual satisifaction.

 Please email critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).
 Feel free to copy.
 After all, these are quotes, not original thoughts.
 Part 3 is *arriving*. lol

 [Part 1](http://amathematicalworld.com/infinitepotential)